kxotar/Ruby-Bot/README.md

 This bot is workable in console only yet.
-Web base converstaion capabilities will be add soon
+Web based converstaion capabilities will be add soon